Skulduggery Pleasant: Playing with Fire

 Skulduggery Pleasant: Playing with Fire is a young adult and fantasy novel written by Irish playwright Derek Landy, published in April 2008.
 It is the second of the Skulduggery Pleasant series and sequel to the novel of the same name.

-The story follows the sorcerers and detectives Valkyrie Cain and Skulduggery Pleasant and numerous magic-wielding allies as they try to prevent Baron Vengeous and his forces from resurrecting the Grotesquery and returning the Faceless Ones to the world, it also is good for all magic lovers.
+The story follows sorcerer-detectives Valkyrie Cain and Skulduggery Pleasant and their magic-wielding allies as they try to prevent Baron Vengeous and his forces from resurrecting the Grotesquery and returning the Faceless Ones to the world.
 The book did not see release in the US and Canada until 2018.
 HarperCollins Audio also publishes the unabridged CD sets of the books read by Rupert Degas.

 In 2009, it won the award of Senior Irish Children's Book of the Year.